 To drink espresso like a true coffee connoisseur, you should follow these steps.

-How to Drink Espresso
+How to Drink Espresso in 3 Simple Steps

-First and Before Your First Sip
+After Ordering and before Your First Sip

 Before your espresso is served, you should take a few sips of water to cleanse your pallet and be able to taste the richness of what you are about to drink.